trivikram-c/LLMOnCPU/README.md

 # LLMOnCPU
-Study of deploying LLMs on CPUs
+Study of deploying LLMs on CPUs \n
 To run the code, please follow the following steps:
 1. Install packages
    run these commands in a virtual environment: